ibm-cloud-docs/secrets-manager/feature-overview.md

 - The native {{site.data.keyword.secrets-manager_short}} UI is not available.
 Management is performed through the native Vault UI, API, or CLI.
 - Secret types supported by `Trial` and `Standard` plans (such as IAM credentials and service credentials) are not available.

-The Vault Dedicated plan is currently available as a public beta.
+The [Vault Dedicated]{: tag-green} is currently available as a public beta.
 Beta features are provided for evaluation and testing purposes and have limitations compared to generally available features.
 {: beta}

 ### Vault Dedicated public beta limitations